mihaiionescu/osx-yosemite-setup-guide/git/README.md

 Remember to always add `.DS_Store` (a hidden OSX system file added to all folders) to the `.gitignore` file for all git projects.

+## Github app

+Download the [Github app](https://mac.github.com) and open it. follow the on-screen instructions to set it up.
+This will create a SSH key in your Github account.
+This will be used by the app to communicate with your account.

+## Github Terminal Setup

+-- TO BE ADDED --